 We appreciate the constructive feedback on the length and focus of the manuscript, and have taken your suggestion to move some of the wider context to the SI while also making much of the introduction, methods, and discussion more concise.
-We believe laying out the potential mechanisms of inhibition or damage to synthesizing units is important to justify the parameters we focused on.
-There is value in combining biological insight behind the synthesizing unit concept with the modeling exercise, rather than simply running the estimations to see which parameters provide the best fit to the data, and this approach sets the paper apart from many other modeling studies.
+We believe laying out the potential mechanisms of inhibition or damage to synthesizing units is important to justify the parameters on which we focused.
+Our motivation/aim was to provide biological insight behind the synthesizing unit concept with the modeling exercise, rather than simply running the estimations to see which parameters provide the best fit to the data, and this approach sets the paper apart from many other modeling studies.
 The readers of Ecological Modelling have a common background in modeling but not necessarily in physiology, so the biological background we provided is useful context.
 We agree, however, that the necessary details can be more briefly summarized and we have moved the bulk to the SI as it is a collection of information that some readers may find useful.

 A second (potential) problem lies in the early life history of the species.
 I assume that this species has a yolk-sac larva, like most fish species?
 In that case, the assumption that hatching equals depletion of the egg buffer is invalid.
 I go into a bit more detail below on the potential issues for the model analysis.
 I am not sure how big of a problem this is, but I would like to ask the authors to consider the implications of a yolk-sac larval stage carefully, and discuss it in the text.
 In conclusion, I would advice that moderate-major revisions are needed before this paper can be accepted for publication.
 Yolk-sac stage issues Please reconsider Line 196-197: "Hatching occurs when the egg buffer is fully depleted."
 This is not correct: it should be "Birth occurs ...".
 In many species with eggs, hatching and birth (i.e., start of exogenous feeding) occur (almost) simultaneously.
 However, for fish this is not typically the case as hatching precedes birth.
 The yolk sac larval stage, in DEB terms, would be an embryo since it does not feed exogenously.
 This would imply that the assumption of 'hatching time equals egg buffer mass of zero' (e.g., Table 3, Line 222-224, Line 254) is highly questionable.
 If this species indeed has a yolk-sac stage of non-negligible duration, this would require a number of modifications in the analysis (e.g., in the data set for the egg buffer mass).

 Thank you for bringing up this important concern.
 M. menidia is different from typical fish species because it has little to no yolk sac larval period.
-However, this needs to be emphasized more in the manuscript.
 We have edited the text to explain this with references to studies that noted the short to nonexistent yolk sac larval period and the need to begin feeding the day of hatching.
 We have also replaced “hatching” with “birth” at line 197 and stated our assumption that birth happens upon hatching at line 292 when discussing the data we used.
 The hatch timing data has a resolution of 1 day, so even if there is a slight delay before feeding begins later the same day this would not be picked up in the data and would not affect the model.
 Finally, we have added in the discussion at line 808 that a consequence of this assumption is that the model cannot as readily be used for other fish species with longer yolk sac larval durations and longer delays to the start of feeding.